dhpoware logo

 10 June 2006.

 The Bitmap class' internal pixel depth is now 32 bits per pixel.
-All existing file importing methods have been updated to perform automatic color conversion to the Bitmap class' new 32-bit pixel depth.
+All existing file importing methods have been updated to perform automatic colour conversion to the Bitmap class' new 32-bit pixel depth.
 A new loadTarga() method had been added.
 This method allows the importing of 8-bit (grayscale), 24-bit, and 32-bit TGA files.

 box bottom left corner content box box bottom right corner